 - News Release: DHS S&T Working to Combat Electronic Jamming

-- Video: 2016 First Responder Electronic Jamming Exercise
+- 2016 and 2017 First Responder Electronic Jamming Exercise Photos

-- Photos: 2016 First Responder Electronic Jamming Exercise
+- 2016 First Responder Electronic Jamming Exercise Video

-- Infographic: DHS and Federal Communications Commission Joint Jammer Infographic
+- DHS and Federal Communications Commission Joint Jammer Infographic